-It should come as no surprise that most activities performed during the software development and coding phase typically qualify for the R&D Tax Credit.
-After all, the credit was designed to encourage research and development of new and improved products and processes.
-Still, it's important to understand which activities qualify for the R&D tax credit within this phase.
+Perhaps you've read that many activities performed during the development of new and enhanced software may qualify for the R&D Tax Credit.
+After all, the credit is designed to encourage research and development of new and improved products and processes.
+The credit can help mitigate the risks of innovation and reward your forward thinking.

 - Iterative process of testing and updating code to achieve the desired result

-- Supervisors / managers time involved in leading, directing and coaching the staff performing qualifying activities
+- Supervisors’ and managers’ time involved in leading, directing, and coaching the staff performing qualifying activities

-A specific example of an activity that does not qualify is development of user/help documentation that may occur during this phase.
+What activity doesn’t qualify?
+One example is the development of user/help documentation that may occur during this phase.

 Documentation is Critical

-The majority of qualifying R&D expenses relate to employee wages and U.S. based contractor fees (65%).
-Therefore, its critical to keep clear and accurate documentation on exactly how much time is spent working on qualifying activities in order to properly claim R&D tax credits.
-This is typically done by project, by staff, by total hours spent on each qualifying activity.
-Documentation must prove:
+Because the majority (95%) of qualifying R&D expenses for software relate to employee wages and U.S.-based contractor fees, it’s important to maintain clear and accurate documentation.
+You need to know exactly how much time is spent working on qualifying activities in order to properly claim R&D Tax Credits.

-- Have conducted the activities for which you are claiming the credit and they pass each part of the Four-Part Test
+- The activities qualify — Do the conducted activities pass each part of the Four-Part Test (see below)?

-- You qualify for the financial amount you are requesting
+- The amount qualifies — The financial amount you are requesting must be accurate

 The Four-Part Test

-Once you’ve identified potential qualifying activities, you must always run them through the Software Industry's Four-Part Test to verify.
-The four parts of the test are:
+Once you’ve identified potential qualifying activities, you must run them through the software industry's Four-Part Test to verify:

 - Permitted Purpose.
 This is the activity intended to make or improve either a product or process that results in improved function, performance, reliability, quality or cost efficiency.